hanhy06/embellish_chat/docs/README.md

 * **mentions** The mentions field is a list of mention actions.
 Each action specifies a mentionType and an optional preset.
 * **styles** The styles field works the same way as in the styling rules section.

-you can see mention type list in [MentionWiki.md](https://github.com/hanhy06/embellish_chat/blob/fabric/1.21.9/docs/wiki/MentionWiki.md)
+you can see more detail [MentionWiki.md](https://github.com/hanhy06/embellish_chat/blob/fabric/1.21.9/docs/wiki/MentionWiki.md)

 ---